Dynamics of weighted backward shifts on certain analytic function spaces: The weighted shift : boundedness and a compact perturbation result

-Under some mild assumptions on $\{a_n\}$ and $\{b_n\}$, we prove that the shift $B$ acting on $\mathcal{H}_{a,b}$ is unitarily equivalent to the sum $B_w+K$ on $\ell^2$ for a suitable weighted backward shift on $\ell^2$ and a compact operator $K$.
-Using this perturbation result, we compute the essential spectrum of the shift $B$ acting on $\mathcal{H}_{{a},{b}}$.
+Under some mild assumptions on $\{a_n\}$ and $\{b_n\}$, we prove that the shift $B_{w}$ acting on $\ell^p_{a,b}$ and $c_{0,a,b}$ are similar to the sum $B_{\alpha}+K$ on $\ell^p$ and $c_0$, respectively, for a suitable weighted backward shift on $\ell^p$ or $c_0$, and a compact operator $K$.
+Using this perturbation result, we compute the essential spectrum of the shift $B_{w}$ for the case $1<p<\infty$.
 These results are of independent interest as well.